Digital Marketing Strategy for eCommerce Online Stores

 - E.A.T. or expertise, authoritativeness, and trustworthiness

-Good on-page optimization
+Good on-page optimisation

-Blue Nile has all its pages well optimized in terms of inserting their target keyword search terms into the <title> tags of the page.
+Blue Nile has all its pages well optimised in terms of inserting their target keyword search terms into the <title> tags of the page.
 It is ranking well even for the search term “womens diamond rings” as the <title> tag matches the search term.

 Sufficient off-page SEO signals

 Blue Nile has over 7000 different websites linking to it according to Ahrefs SEO tool.

 Backlinks help to signal authority and trust to Google and is correlated to increased visibility of a website on the Google search results pages.

 eCommerce websites need to display trust signals such as refund policies, trust seals such as the BBB, contact details, transparency of shipping rates (no hidden charges), HTTPS, and many more to gain trust and rank well on Google.